mc68-net/r8format/README.md

 =================================

 This repository contains a detokenizer, written in Python, for [MSX-BASIC].
-It should not be hard to extend to detokenze other Microsoft BASICs, or any BASICs that use a similar tokenization format.
+It should not be hard to extend to detokenize other Microsoft BASICs, or any BASICs that use a similar tokenization format.
 A tokenizer is also planned, but not currently available.